-As Lee (2008, 458) defines it, the basic premise of the identity-to-politics link is that "individuals who share a demographic label-e.g., African American, Latino, Asian American, Arab American-will also share common political goals and interests and act in concert to pursue them" (see also Junn 2006; Hajnal and Lee 2011).
-This idea has deep roots, with early public opinion researchers noting that different groups "think and behave politically in distinctive ways" (Campbell et al. 1960, 295; see also Lazarsfeld, Berelson and Gaudet 1944).
+As Lee (2008, 458) defines it, the basic premise of the identity-to-politics link is that "individuals who share a demographic label-e.g., African American, Latino, Asian American, Arab American-will also share common political goals and interests and act in concert to pursue them" (see also Hajnal and Lee 2011; Junn 2006).
+This idea has deep roots, with early public opinion researchers noting that different groups "think and behave politically in distinctive ways" (Campbell et al. 1960, 295; see also Lazarsfeld et al. 1944).

 Since then, numerous studies have documented substantial gaps in political attitudes based on social identity.
-LGBT Americans, for example, are more likely to identify as liberal Democrats, to hold progressive policy views, and to support Democratic candidates (Hertzog, 1996; Schaffner and Senic, 2006; Lewis, Rogers and Sherrill, 2011; Strolovitch, Wong and Proctor, 2017; Worthen, 2020).
-Likewise, research highlights the distinctively liberal views of secular (Campbell, Layman and Green, 2020) and Jewish (Cohen and Liebman, 1997) Americans; Black (Dawson, 1995; White and Laird, 2020), Hispanic (Saavedra Cisneros, 2017), and Asian (Masuoka et al., 2018) Americans; women (Conover, 1988; Ondercin, 2017; Lizotte, 2020; Huddy, Cassese and Lizotte, 2008); and union members (Frymer and Grumbach, 2021; Kim and Margalit, 2016).
+LGBT Americans, for example, are more likely to identify as liberal Democrats, to hold progressive policy views, and to support Democratic candidates (Hertzog 1996; Lewis et al. 2011; Schaffner and Senic 2006; Strolovitch, Wong, and Proctor 2017; Worthen 2020).
+Likewise, research highlights the distinctively liberal views of secular (Campbell et al. 2020) and Jewish (Cohen and Liebman 1997) Americans; Black (Dawson 1995; White and Laird 2020), Hispanic (Saavedra Cisneros 2017), and Asian (Masuoka et al. 2018) Americans; women (Conover 1988; Huddy et al. 2008; Lizotte 2020; Ondercin 2017); and union members (Frymer and Grumbach 2021; Kim and Margalit 2016).
 Of course, not all social groups lean to the left.
-Scholars have also documented identities linked to distinctively conservative attitudes, including military veterans (Klingler and Chatagnier, 2014), evangelical Protestants (Layman, 2001), and men (Ondercin, 2017).
+Scholars have also documented identities linked to distinctively conservative attitudes, including military veterans (Klingler and Chatagnier 2014), evangelical Protestants (Layman 2001), and men (Ondercin 2017).

-Plenty of identities - non-veterans, un-unionized workers, straight cisgender voters, etc - are unlinked to politics.
-There is no inevitable connection between a given demographic characteristic and distinctive attitudes (Huddy, 2001).
+Plenty of identities (nonveterans, nonunionized workers, straight cisgender voters, etc.) are unlinked to politics.
+There is no inevitable connection between a given demographic characteristic and distinctive attitudes (Huddy 2001).
 Rather, scholars have outlined several conditions under which we should see an identity-to-politics link.
-These fall into two camps: those that see a direct path from identity to policy preferences, and those that envisage an indirect path via partisanship.
+These fall into two camps: those that see a direct path from identity to policy preferences and those that envisage an indirect path via partisanship.

-In the first, "direct" account, Taeku Lee (2008) outlines five steps through which membership in a social group leads to distinctive political views (see also Hajnal and Lee 2011, 114-118): (1) the group exists as a defined category; (2) individuals identify as group members; (3) members share common interests; (4) members agree that mainstream politics is the appropriate venue to pursue those interests; and (5) members agree on which parties, candidates, and policies will best further those interests.
+In the first, "direct" account, Lee (2008) outlines five steps through which membership in a social group leads to distinctive political views (see also Hajnal and Lee 2011, 114-18): (1) the group exists as a defined category; (2) individuals identify as group members; (3) members share common interests; (4) members agree that mainstream politics is the appropriate venue to pursue those interests; and (5) members agree on which parties, candidates, and policies will best further those interests.
 Not all social groups meet all these conditions.
 But on this account, the identity-to-politics link proceeds relatively directly from group membership to distinctive political attitudes via an assessment of shared interests.

-A second set of accounts sees identity as indirectly linked to politics, via partisanship (Layman, 2001; Page and Jones, 1979).
+A second set of accounts sees identity as indirectly linked to politics, via partisanship (Layman 2001; Page and Jones 1979).
 In this view, group membership leads to partisan identities, which in turn shape policy preferences.
-For Green, Palmquist and Schickler (2002, 8), for example, when developing a partisan allegiance, citizens "ask themselves two questions: What kinds of social groups come to mind as I think about Democrats, Republicans, and Independential Company (2002).

-dents?
-Which assemblage of groups (if any) best describes me?".
-The more voters see a party as aligned with their own social groups, the more likely they are to identify with it (Claassen et al., 2021; Mason and Wronski, 2018).
+For Green, Palmquist, and Schickler (2002, 8), for example, when developing a partisan allegiance, citizens "ask themselves two questions: What kinds of social groups come to mind as I think about Democrats, Republicans, and Independents?
+Which assemblage of groups (if any) best describes me?"
+The more voters see a party as aligned with their own social groups, the more likely they are to identify with it (Claassen et al. 2021; Mason and Wronski 2018).
 And once voters adopt a party identity, they are highly likely to take on its policy positions too.
-In this way, identity can be linked to political attitudes far removed from group interests via its impact on partisanship (Layman, 2001, Ch.7).
+In this way, identity can be linked to political attitudes far removed from group interests via its impact on partisanship (Layman 2001, chap.
+7).